Whatsapp Icon

 Dealing with swelling, medically known as edema, can be a distressing aspect of cancer and its treatment.
 Beyond the physical discomfort, swelling in cancer patients can have profound emotional and psychological ramifications.
 This is because changes in body image can significantly affect one's sense of self and overall mental health.

-Swelling may lead to feelings of self-consciousness or a negative body image, as patients may struggle with the visible changes in their appearance.
+Swelling may lead to feelings of self-consciousness or a negative body image, as patients may struggle with visible changes in their appearance.
 This can complicate the already challenging experience of undergoing cancer treatment.
 Recognizing and addressing these psychological impacts is crucial for the holistic care of cancer patients.

 Understanding The Emotional Toll